EppuSyyrakki/BTree/README.md

 ### Agent - TreeAgent
 The TreeAgent class functions as an interface between the tree and Unity.
 It handles selecting and storing the tree and a reference to the current actionable leaf, timing the queries to the tree, and changing the leaf to a new one returned by the query when needed.
 It inherits from MonoBehaviour, so it can be added to a Unity GameObject as a component.
-Most functionality is extendable as virtual methods, making it possible to inherit from and customise the agent.
+Most functionality is extendable as virtual methods, making it possible to inherit from and customise the agent.
 The example project does this with the Player class.

 As a ScriptableObject the tree is a shared entity, it needs to be copied to a run-time instance when the game is played, or any changes made to the graph are